TelescopeAI/doorbeen/README.md

 - Create new analysis nodes for specialized data processing
 - Extend visualization capabilities for different data types
 - Add new LLM models for improved performance

+### Using direnv for automatic environment loading
+The repository provides `.envrc` files in both the root and `frontend/playground` directories.
+If you use `direnv`, these files will automatically load the environment variables from your `.env` files.
+To use `direnv`:
+1. Install `direnv` following the official installation instructions
+2. Run `direnv allow` in both the root directory and the `frontend/playground` directory
+3. `direnv` will automatically load your environment variables when you navigate to these directories

 ## API Documentation